 #1 Are Solar Panels Worth it in Washington?

 * Note that these are estimated values for informational purposes only, and do not take into account the full complexity of all financial projections.
 They also only apply to cash purchases, which means your numbers will be different if you lease your system or pay for it with a loan (factoring in interest).
 Also note that we are not financial advisors, so this information should not be construed as financial advice.

 #2 Options for Buying Solar Panels in Washington

 If you want to go solar in Washington, think cash first.
-With Washington’s electricity prices being so low, the name of the game when installing solar is cost reduction.
-Take advantage of each and every tax credit, rebate, and financial incentive (see later sections for info on all these) and only finance if you must.
+With Washington’s electricity prices being so low, reducing costs as much as possible will go a long way to helping you save as much money as possible.
+Take advantage of all the tax credits, rebates, and financial incentives you can (see later sections for info on all these) and only finance if you must.

 By avoiding interest rates and all the other fees that go with loans, you’re setting yourself up to save as much as possible.
 (In fact, loan interest can be the difference between a good and bad investment in this state.)
 Sure, if you purchase outright you have to bring all that money to the table at the very beginning, but for some installations, it might be the only way to really save any money.

 When we average out Washington installation costs from various sources, we find they are a bit on the high side – about $4 per watt, compared to Oregon’s $3.72/watt and California’s $3.61/watt.
 At this rate, if you installed an average-sized 5kW installation in Washington, you’d dish out $19,850 before incentives.

 After applying the 30% federal tax credit as well as the estimated state-sponsored performance payments (for 8 years starting in 2018, more on this later), that total investment drops to just $8,405.
 That’s a discount of almost 60%!